Log in to your account

 Port du Fier d'Ars

-The Port du Fier d'Ars maintains its traditional fishing activity with small boats moored at the quays.
-Typical houses with white facades and green shutters line the harbor basin, giving the place its characteristic charm of the Île de Ré.
+Port du Fier d'Ars keeps its traditional fishing activity alive with small boats moored at the quays.
+Typical houses with white facades and green shutters line the harbor basin, giving this place its distinctive character on the Île de Ré.
+You can watch fishermen at work and feel the daily rhythm of a working harbor that has changed little over time.

 Ferme des Baleines